 BEWARE OF SCAMS!

-Make sure to work with the Park Professional Development Coordinator or faculty member if the internship is a distance opportunity, you cannot find company information online, it has a residential address instead of a business address, requires fees or out of pocket expenses, or asks you to cash checks.
+Make sure to work with the Park Career Engagement Specialist or faculty member if the internship is a distance opportunity, you cannot find company information online, it has a residential address instead of a business address, requires fees or out of pocket expenses, or asks you to cash checks.
 Never provide your social security number or bank account information unless you have been officially hired and the person who requests the information is the organization's human resources representative.